 Do you know your credit score?
 You should.
 Not only must you read your regular statements, you should also check your scores.
 Your spending habits and credit usage can change your score over the course of the year.
 You can get a free credit score, to keep costs down too.
 Understanding your credit history can keep you ahead of the game.

 Pay off that balance

 For smaller purchases on your credit card, you still need to have the cash on hand to pay off the balance every month.
-Convenience use of credit is no longer convenient when you can’t pay for it comfortably, and simply making the minimum payments will snowball your debt to higher and higher levels.
-A credit card debt calculator can show you just how much time and money is lost when you fail to make bigger payments on your credit card.
-Paying the balance in full effectively gives you a zero per cent interest rate.
+Convenience use of credit is no longer convenient when you can’t make the minimum payment.
+And remember, simply making the minimum payments will snowball your debt to higher and higher levels.
+If you carry a balance beyond the full price of the item, you’re playing a dangerous game with interest rates.

 Anticipate the unexpected

 You might be thinking ‘it’s easy for you to say’ but it really isn’t.
 When was the last time everything in your life exactly as you would expect?
 It’s likely that you come across surprises and pitfalls when you least expect them.
 Consider how your purchase now might affect your future financial wellbeing.

 Before you whip out the plastic, think ahead.
 What if something were to change for you financially in the coming months?
 The following “surprises” are quite common occurrences in daily life: